bonitasoft/bonita-doc/md/bdm-access-control.md

 **3. Create a process and generate some request instances**

 You will need some instances of the request object, as well as some students.
 To create them, follow the steps discribed in the section  [II - Invoice](#bdmFilling).
-For convinience, we assume the only two subjects are Mathematics and Physics.
+For convenience, we assume the only two subjects are Mathematics and Physics.

 **4. Create the visualisation application**